CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 ### Refractive Index

-Refractice index is a material property which measures the ratio between the speed of light in vacuum to that in the material.
-Both the refractive index of the reference $n_{ref}$ and the reference medeium $n_{refmed}$ are taken as one.
+Refractive index is a material property which measures the ratio between the speed of light in vacuum to that in the material.
+Both the refractive index of the reference $n_{ref}$ and the reference medium $n_{refmed}$ are taken as one.
 The frequency-domain effective refractive index $n_{eff,FD}$ of the sample can be calculated as

 $$ n_{eff,FD}(v) = \frac{c \theta_T(v)}{2 \pi v \Delta H} + 1 $$